chaoge525/soafee_demo/README.md

 ## Contact

-Please see the project documentation for the list of maintainers, as well as the process for contributions, bug reports, feedback and support.
+Please see the project documentation for the list of maintainers, as well as the process for submitting contributions, raising issues, or receiving feedback and support.